ecaglar/Spring-DynamicProperties/README.md

 1- There might be different properties files for different needs and they can be manageed from a central application.properties file.

 application.properties
-    - env = dev
+     env = dev

 application-dev.properties
 application-prod.properties

-2- Spring boot also supports profile-spesific properties.
+2- Spring boot also supports **profile-spesific properties**.
 You can simply set a profile ([default] as default) and let spring boot load property file with that profile.
 Basicly add property files and set profile, then let application load related profile.

 application-[profile].properties